SamDeka28/lane-js/readme.md

 ======================
 var { render } = require("lane-js/use/router")

-The render object of LaneJs provide two kind of rendering:
+The render object of LaneJs provides two kind of rendering:
 Inbuilt String interpolated Redering and EJs rendering To use the Inbult String interpolated Redering capabilty for simple render:
 <code>

     let content = {
             'page-title':"trajectory.io",
             'page-content':"welcome to the first trajectory application",